openhp/HeatPumpController/README.md

 ## Control and usage: [remote control display](https://github.com/openhp/Display/)

-This is a way to control Heat Pump for the end user.<br>
+This is a way for the end user to control Heat Pump.<br>
 <img src="./m_display_main.jpg" width="300"><br><br>
 End user do not wat to know much about refrigerants, evaporation, cycles and so on, so this display designed as simple as possible.
 See [display page](https://github.com/openhp/Display/) for datails.
 And yes, this display is also DIY non-commercial product with opened gerber and source code.<br><br>